 The average donor strip (above left) is approximately 1cm wide and of variable length, depending upon the number of follicular units that are needed for the hair restoration.
 In the average person’s scalp, there are approximately 90-100 follicular units per square cm of donor tissue, so a 2,000 graft hair transplant session would require a 1cm wide strip that is slightly over 20 cm in length.

-The series of stereo-microscopes (above right) needed for the follicular unit dissection are located in the patient’s surgical room, so that graft dissection can occur simultaneously with other steps of the hair restoration and so that the hair transplantation can proceed seamlessly.
+The series of stereo-microscopes (above right) needed for the follicular unit dissection is located in the patient’s surgical room, so that graft dissection can occur simultaneously with other steps of the hair restoration and so that the hair transplantation can proceed seamlessly.
+Our highly-trained staff has years of experience assisting Dr. Bernstein in his pioneering Follicular Unit Transplantation procedure and you will not find a better team in the field of hair restoration.
+Such care is necessary to maximize graft survival by minimizing the risk of transection of follicles or mishandling.

 The first step in stereo-microscopic dissection is a process called “slivering” (above left).
 In slivering, the dissector divides the long donor strip into smaller sections of approximately 2-2.5mm in width.
 The sectioning is accomplished by passing a scalpel blade through the spaces around follicular units, rather than merely cutting directly through the block of tissue.
 This technique generates smaller pieces of hair bearing tissue without breaking up follicular units and without transecting (cutting) hair follicles.